 Whereas for magazine styling or creating a brand’s ‘press’ images (the photographs that they will distribute to journalists for them to use within their magazine features, rather than advertising), the approach is very different and it requires a much more trend-led, lived-in and creative style.
 This can be really fun to produce but also quite hard work as these type of shoots generally require a lot more props and planning.

 I also work as a contributing editor to the trend forecasting agency WGSN, where I write two reports every month on emerging trends within interiors and craft.
-I’ve been doing this for over ten years now after starting as a runner and art department assistant within TV production, and I love how varied the work can be and getting to work with all sorts of different clients, including Oak Furnitureland.
+I’ve been doing this for over 10 years now after starting as a runner and art department assistant within TV production, and I love how varied the work can be and getting to work with all sorts of different clients.

 What inspired you to write your new book?